-- 1. Some people who drink water containing TTHMs in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer. - 2.
-This number represents the 90th percentile value of the samples collected - 3.
-Number of samples above the action level - 4.
-In accordance with USFK Manual 4715.05, lead and copper monitoring frequency has been reduced to every 3 years.
+- 1. In accordance with the USFK manual 4715.05, radionuclide compounds monitoring frequency is every 4 years. - 2.
+Some people who drink water containing TTHMs in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.

-CALENDAR YEAR 2024 K-16 WATER QUALITY REPORT
+CALENDAR YEAR 2024 CAMP YONGIN WATER QUALITY REPORT